 They also highlighted that when a best-action oracle is available, that is, an oracle that receives a distribution of states as input and returns the optimal action, there exists an algorithm capable of efficiently (in the number of actions) computing the revenue maximizing menu.

-{\em Ex-post Pricing:} A distinct body of research focuses on ex-post Pricing where the value function post-realization depends on two state variables - one held by the data seller and the other by the buyer~\citep{babaioff2012optimal, liu2021optimal, chen2022selling}.
+{\em Ex-post Pricing:} A distinct body of research focuses on ex-post pricing where the value function post-realization depends on two state variables - one held by the data seller and the other by the buyer~\citep{sundararajan2004nonlinear, arora2005pricing, babaioff2012optimal, liu2021optimal, chen2022selling}.
 In these settings, the seller can condition both the information disclosed and the payment rule on the realized signal, and the mechanism may involve interaction in order to elicit the buyer’s private information or to tailor recommendations.
 Ex-post pricing highlights substantial differences from ex-ante pricing, as it permits the seller to tailor experiments based on the realized state, thereby creating additional degrees of freedom that are unavailable under ex-ante commitment.